jinyafeng/DocumentationAssistant/Readme.md

 ----------------------------------------------------------------------------------------------------------
 It can help you generate general documentation according to the member identifier.
 Please add **additional information** if you think it is not good.
-Hope it can save your time and more focus on code.
+Hope it can save your time and make you more focus on code.